MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/cannot-make-phone-calls-to-pstn.md

 ---
-title: Seller can't make a phone call to PSTN in Dynamics 365 Sales
+title: Sellers can't make a phone call to PSTN in Dynamics 365 Sales
-description: Provides resolutions for an issue where a seller can't make a phone call to a PSTN number in Microsoft Dynamics 365 Sales. ms.reviewer: t-ronioded ms.date: 08/16/2023
+description: Provides resolutions for an issue where a seller can't make a phone call to a PSTN number in Microsoft Dynamics 365 Sales. ms.reviewer: t-ronioded ms.date: 08/18/2023
 ---
-# Seller can't make a phone call to a PSTN number
+# Sellers can't make a phone call to a PSTN number

 This article provides resolutions for an issue where a seller can't make a phone call to a Public Switched Telephone Network (PSTN) number using Microsoft Teams dialer.